rbind/blog.jemu.name/content/posts/2017/2017-07-21-the-bottomless-pit-of-educational-youtube/index.md

 ## Things, and how they are, and why that's interesting

-I don't even know where to start, so here's bulleted list of stuff:
+I don't even know where to start, so here's a bulleted list of stuff:

 - [WendoverProductions][wendover]: Seemingly about almost everything, and all of it is great.
 - [RealEngineering][realeng]: Why are airplane windows round?
 Fascinating animated videos showing why things are designed the way they are